kabirdhillon7/Flix/README.md

 Before you can use the app, you will need to set up your API keys.
 To do this, follow these steps:

 1. Go to https://developers.themoviedb.org/3 and sign up for an API key.
-2. In Xcode, open the `APIKeys.swift` file and replace `YOUR-API-KEY` with the API key you received.
+2. In Xcode, open the `APICaller.swift` file and replace `apiKey` with the API key you received.

 ## Testing